-The called method will with onTrigger() be an OverlapCallback::CallbackData object in parameter.
+The will called with onTrigger() method be an OverlapCallback::CallbackData object in parameter.
 This object has a getNbOverlappingPairs() and a getOverlappingPair() methods that will allow you to get each overlapping pair (class OverlapCallback::OverlapPair) that occured during the physics world update.
 Once you get an overlapping pair, you can use the getBody1() or getBody2() methods to get the bodies in contact and the getCollider1() or getCollider2() methods to get the trigger colliders in contact.
 Note that the onTrigger() method will report overlaping triggers after the collision detection phase and before the contact resolution.